 So the beloved custom of baking and eating hot crossed buns, almost invariably seen as part of a Christian tradition, into which it has certainly been adopted, is in fact far older and dates from long before the invention of Christianity.

 With the spread of Christianity as the official religion of the Roman Empire, all these traditions of eating and sharing buns decorated with a cross became established throughout Europe, remaining popular long after the secular Roman Empire collapsed.
 Today, it is practised in every Christian part of the world, although some of the more obnoxiously Protestant sects condemn it because of its association with Goddess-worship.
-But then, as I will show in Footsteps of the Goddess, so much of Christianity is based on reverence for the Goddess that to deny Her is impossible for any Christian.
+But then, so much of Christianity is based on reverence for the Goddess that to deny Her is impossible for any Christian.